jjeanius/chefilicious_cli_gem/lib/Notes.md

 CLI:

-* Main Menu - Greet the user
+* Greet the user
+  "Welcome to the Chefilicious!
+A place where your culinary experience comes to life!"

+* The user will select a key to Start the program.

-* Welcome to the Chefilicious!
+* Main Menu - will allow the user to make the following selection
-* What are you looking for:  (list Type of Meal, Cooking Time, Allergens)
-* User makes selections on meal type, cooking time, allergens
-* What do you like to eat?   (list of Cuisine and food categories)
-* User makes selections on the cuisine and meal Category
-* The application will shows a list of meal kits (in column format) from all 3 companies with price, cooking time, and rating
+  1) Meal Kits
+  2) Chefs
+  3) Exit

+* When the user select "Meal Kits", a list of meal kits will appear and user can select the  individual meal kit for more information.

-* User can select the dish and it will provide more information about the dish
+* When the user select "Chefs", a list of chef names will appeaqr and user can select the individual chef for more information

+* There will be a "Main Menu" selection for user to return to the "Main Menu" or "Exit" the application.

 * There will be an "Order Now" button and it will let the user know that he/she is leaving the Chefilicious website, and he/she will be connected to the company's website

-case input
-  when "1"
-    puts "Breakfast"
-  when "2"
-    puts "Lunch"
-  when "3"
-    puts "Dinner"
-  when "4"
-    puts "Yummy Desert!"
-  when "exit"
-    exit